-An organisation may also need to make copies of secret keys available to law enforcement so as to meet national requirements on lawful access to data.
+An organisation may also need to make copies of secret keys available to law enforcement so as to meet national requirements on lawful access to data (see [131] and Error!
+Reference source not f ound.).
 In such cases the keys should only be made available to appropriately authorised entities and with active participation of the organisation.
 This is referred to as key escrow.